ta5578/jsonlib/README.md

 cmake ..
 ```

 By default, CMake will generate *release* versions of the library.
 To enable debug builds, build with CMAKE_BUILD_TYPE set to "debug".
-Note that this will affect single generators like _Make_ and _Ninja_.
+Note that this will only affect CMake single generators like _Make_ and _Ninja_.
 Other generators like the _Visual Studio_ generator allow you to customize the configuration type once the generator itself is built.

 ```
 cmake .. -DCMAKE_BUILD_TYPE=debug